 6. “Do you love me?”

-Jalal ad-Din Muhammad Rumi or simply Rumi was a 13th-century Persian Muslim poet.
+Jalal ad-Din Muhammad Rumi or simply known as Rumi was a 13th-century Persian Muslim poet.
 Today he’s the best-selling poet in the United States because of his universal message.
 Trying to remind all, that despite our differences, we were created by a single God, of whom our spiritual connectedness with him, will affect our unilateral vision of each other, allowing us to accept each other despite the differences.

 According to him, in order for one to see the world’s beauty, one got to be beautiful from inside first.
 For him, the beauty we see in the world is the mirror of our souls.
 Whoever holds peace within himself, will see beauty in every corner on earth, and whoever holds malignity and grudges within himself, will see nothing but evil in every place he sets his eyes on.